To open an employee's time card from the Time Clock, click on an employee, then click View Timecard or View Breaks.

 - Rate2: Hours worked that qualify as differential hours.
-Set up differential hours in Setting up Time Cards under Time Card Rules.
+Set up differential hours in Time Card Setup under Time Card Rules.

 - Overtime: The total overtime values of clock events may not match the total weekly overtime at the bottom because when the Admin user calculates weekly overtime, the values are not rounded up until the end.
 The bottom value is more accurate.
 Overtime number accounts for seconds but rounds to the nearest hundredth.